Cathedral of Nature™

 "A treasure hunt is underway and we hope to one day discover a new natural wonder lying below,” said Johnny Morris, who has been overseeing the big dig.
 “It’s been an exciting few months here at Top of the Rock and we hope the best is yet to come.”

 The sinkhole’s near-vertical collapse was characteristic of those in close proximity to cave formations.
-Water from the sinkhole drained out a cave located approximately one mile away that Morris personally discovered 23 years ago leading him to believe the two may potentially be connected by a long cave system.
+Water from the Cathedral of Nature™ drained out a cave located approximately one mile away that Morris personally discovered 23 years ago leading him to believe the two may potentially be connected by a long cave system.

 The excavations may reveal answers to a mystery that has intrigued Morris for many years dating back to the discovery of a small cave decades earlier.
 Morris' exploits into the cave were documented through family photos and a National Geographic feature story in April 1998.